- Sudden rotation of the testicle, specifically the spermatic cord, around its axis

 - Torsion of appendix testis (Müllerian duct remnant) or appendix epididymis (Wolffian duct remnant): sudden onset of testicular pain similar to testicular torsion.
 However, the testicle itself is not tender and the pain is focused at the superior pole of the testicle depicting a “blue dot sign” (inflamed appendage visualized through the scrotal skin).
 Doppler ultrasound shows normal flow to the testicle and torsion of the appendage.
 Management is supportive with analgesics and bedrest.

 - Intermittent testicular torsion: acute, sudden-onset testicular pain with scrotal swelling and rapid resolution.
-The cycle may go on for several hours or days but must be worked up like a suspected testicular torsion.
+The cycle may go on for several hours or days but must be worked up in the same manner as a suspected testicular torsion.
 Clinical diagnosis includes a physical exam and Doppler scrotal ultrasound for radiographic evidence of halted blood flow to the testicles.

 - Epididymitis and orchitis: inflammatory process of the epididymis or testicle causing gradual-onset pain and swelling.
 Condition commonly presents with dysuria, urinary frequency, discharge, and fevers.
 Diagnosis consists of physical exam, history of gradual-onset pain (vs. acute with torsion), and urinalysis/culture.
 Sexually transmitted disease testing or Doppler scrotal ultrasound should be considered based on the clinical scenario.
 Treatment is antibiotics, analgesics, and scrotal support.